GSA Fleet - Vehicle Leasing

 - The office or activity the vehicles will be assigned to, a point of contact name, address, and telephone number;

 - The billing office and Billed Office Address Code (BOAC).
 (If there is no BOAC, the servicing FMC can assign one.)

 - Vehicle quantities, types, locations, and date required.

 GSA does not guarantee that a new vehicle will be offered.
 Sometimes vehicles returned from other customers are the ones used to fill another agency's request.
 GSA does guarantee, that even used vehicles will be in good mechanical and cosmetic condition.

 GSA Fleet vehicles are in high demand and some additional requests must go unfilled.
 The more lead-time provided before needing a vehicle, the better the likelihood that one can be located or purchased.
 First priority is given to fully participating customers, that is, agencies dependent on GSA Fleet for all their vehicle needs.
-Even fully participating agencies may have to be placed on a waiting list; however, their request may be referred elsewhere if no vehicles are available, funding for the fiscal year is exhausted, or vehicle manufacturers have ceased production for the model year.
+Even fully participating agencies may have to be placed on a waiting list.
+Requests may be referred elsewhere if no vehicles are available, funding for the fiscal year is exhausted, or vehicle manufacturers have ceased production for the model year.

 Since GSA Fleet is not a mandatory source of supply, vehicles may be leased from commercial sources without prior approval or permission from GSA.
 If the customer's preference is to purchase a vehicle outright, the agency must contact the Automotive Division for information on how GSA purchases new vehicles for federal civilian agencies and Department of Defense activities.